Deadlock found when trying to get lock; try restarting transaction

 SELECT * from clients where name = 'John' FOR UPDATE;

 You may expect only one row to be locked because there is only one John at our table.
 But bad news — this is not true.
 MySQL locks all the rows that it scans during the query.
-So, since we do not have an index for the namecolumn, our query will scan the whole table and lock all the rows till the end of the execution.
-Thus, the documentation recommends adding column indexes to reduce the number of scanned rows and respectively locked:
+So, since we do not have an index for the name

 Add well-chosen indexes to your tables so that your queries scan fewer index records and set fewer locks.

-Use update/delete where and select for update/share only with conditions that use index.
+only with conditions that use index.
 It’s not obvious, why it needs to lock every scanned row.
 It directly depends on the transaction isolation level you choose and whether the index was used.

-For example, to avoid phantom reads, at SERIALIZABLEtransaction isolation level rows are locked even in simple select without for update/share.
+transaction isolation level rows are locked even in simple select without for update/share.

 Read more about how different types of InnoDB lock types and how record and gap locks work there.